tengmx/tengmx.github.io/index.md

 #### News & Events

 - We are looking for a post-doctoral fellow in integrative epigenomics.
-Please send us an email if you are interested.
+Please contact us for detail if you are interested.

 - 2020.04 Our collaborative paper is published in [*Molecular Cell*](https://doi.org/10.1016/j.molcel.2020.03.025).